Rep. Omar filed joint tax returns before she married husband

 Q: Is Omar now in trouble with the IRS?

 A: That’s not clear.
+The IRS says federal privacy law prohibits it from commenting.

 Jeff Sigurdson, executive director of the Minnesota Campaign Finance and Public Disclosure Board, said that while the board has authority to refer matters to a county attorney if it discovers an issue, there were no referrals made in this case.
 Sigurdson said the board did not look into the legality of the joint tax returns, but only “whether it was appropriate to use committee funds to get a copy of them.”
 Sigurdson said the board never saw the returns in question.

 Johnson, the tax attorney, said if taxpayers incorrectly file tax returns as “married filing jointly” where there is no legal marriage, it is typically not a criminal matter unless taxpayers have a strong intent to cheat on their taxes, or unless they directly provide false factual information.